ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Some devices are complex and have many subsystems.
 A mobile phone is a good example.
 It may have subsystems for communications (e.g., Wi-Fi and cellular), low-power audio and video playback, multiple security-oriented subsystems like a TEE and a Secure Element, and etc. The claims for a subsystem can be grouped together in a submodule.

-A submodule is defined as a map, where the map key identifies the submodule.
-The label for each submodule SHOULD be unique.
-Sibling submodules MUST NOT have the same label.
+A submodule claim is defined as a map, where the map label identifies the submodule.
 The value of each entry in a submodule may be a Claims-Set, Nested-Token or Detached-Submodule-Digest.
 This allows for the submodule to serve as its own attester or not and allows for claims for each submodule to be represented directly or indirectly, i.e., detached.